-(5) Student Diversity Center
+(5) Student Diversity Center (SDC)

-At the Student Diversity Center the following 3 offices support students and work together to create and guarantee a fullfilling campus environment that welcomes the diverse values and lives of our students regardless of nationality, ethnicity, gender (including the full spectrum of sexual diversity not only men and women) sexual orientation, gender identity or disability.
+Within the Student Diversity Center the following three offices work together to support students and to ensure a rich campus environment that welcomes the diverse values and lifestyles of our students, regardless of nationality, ethnicity, gender (including the full spectrum of sexual diversity, not only male and female), sexual orientation, gender identity or disability.

-Office for Students with Disabilities
+· Office for Students with Disabilities

-The Office for Students with Disabilities (OSD) provides essential academic support to students with disabilities (hearing impairments/ visual impairments/ mobility impairments/ developmental disorders/ other forms of disabilities (e.g.aphasia, internal impediment) studying at Waseda University.
+The Office for Students with Disabilities provides essential academic support to students with disabilities (including hearing impairments, visual impairments, mobility impairments, developmental disorders, and other forms of disabilities such as aphasia or internal impediment).
 Students who wish to make use of the support or offer support to students with disabilities are requested to contact the OSD.